(Happily) In Orbitwww.angelfire.com/space/danielplanet

 This is not my beautiful wife!

 I ended up in a stale, marble tiled building.
 Hands in my pockets, I waited as I looked at bemused eyes that belied uncertainty.
 But that was all I needed and in the time it took to look at my watch, the floor, the wall clock and her oval face three times in succession, she was already filling the bag with shaky piano hands.
 I affected a stern look that inadvertently broke into a hint of apology as I took its possession.
+She was flustered, almost blushing.
+Apparently, I put her in a state of shock.
+It was new for both us.
+My intentions had made me a criminal.
+She had never been addressed so directly, so succinctly.
+No irony, no sarcasm, no fluff, my actions left her lost in an unstructured sea.

 Then, sharply aware of the cold linoleum floor, the geraniums nestled in each corner, the ostensibly well-heeled customers waiting patiently, and the overweight teller watching me leave, I said good afternoon to the security guard.
 I was not overwhelmed by the moment.
 In fact, I walked out of the building, broad-shouldered like a rich man.
 Because I was.